milliff/milliff-read-replication/README.md

 ## Installation

-We use the `renv` package to create an `R` "environment" that makes it easy to install (correct versions of) all the software necessary to reproduce our analysis.
+We use the `renv` package to create an "environment" that makes it easy to install (correct versions of) all the software necessary to reproduce our analysis.

 To set up the correct environment, simply:

-  1. Clone this repository, and;
+  1. Clone this repository
 ```
 usethis::create_from_github(
   'milliff/milliff-read-replication',